BASEFlow1/jumpcutGUI/README.md

 # jumpcutGUI
-If someone who can't code made a simple GUI for a python script... oh wait this is exactly what this is As said, this is just a GUI, the actual python script can be found [here](https://github.com/carykh/jumpcutter "here").
+If someone who can't code made a simple GUI for a python script... oh wait this is exactly what this is.

+As said, this is just a GUI, the actual python script can be found [here](https://github.com/carykh/jumpcutter "here").

 ------------